If you are a senior female, you may be curious about the ideal weight for your height. BMI is one way to calculate your perfect body weight.

 Exercise

 If you are having difficulty maintaining a healthy weight, try to get more sleep.
-Studies show that sleeping too little can make it harder to lose weight and is linked with obesity and other chronic health conditions.
+Studies show that sleeping too little can make it harder to lose weight and is linked to obesity and other chronic health conditions.
 In addition, you should exercise to maintain muscle mass and build bone density.
 You should include a variety of exercises, such as walking, swimming, and cycling.

 You should also try to get at least seven to eight hours of sleep each night.
 Getting enough sleep is crucial for your health and can reduce the risk of many diseases, including high blood pressure, heart disease, depression, and diabetes